(adapted from MacRae et al., 2016)

 In earlier efforts to govern global food, such inefficiencies were on the radar.
 Parfitt et al. (2010) outline how post-harvest losses, a key element of the waste story, were originally a big part of the FAO mandate.
 Despite this early preoccupation, almost no research was conducted on reducing widespread post-harvest losses in the 1990s.
 The FAO had only one small office addressing post-harvest losses, miniscule compared to the institutional resources for yield improvement (Smil, 2004).
 Only recently has the FAO recaptured an interest in such matters, having recognized that while one-third of food is wasted or lost, 870 million people experience malnutrition and hunger (Gustavsson, Cederberg, Sonesson, van Otterdijk, & Meybeck, 2011).
 The 2008 food price shocks also contributed to renewed focus on food waste (Evans, Campbell, & Murcott, 2013).

 Although no full accounting of the implications for production have been conducted, Smil (2004) roughly calculated that eliminating staple grain post-harvest losses would save enough food to almost meet the caloric needs of the population of India.
 Consumers in North America and Europe waste almost as much food each year (222 million tonnes) as the entire net food production of sub-Saharan Africa (230 million tonnes) (United Nations Environment Programme, 2013).
+Van Zanten et al. (2023), modelled food system circularity for resource optimization in Europe and concluded that reductions of 71% in agricultural land use were possible, with a 29% per capita reduction in agricultural GHG emissions, all the while meeting European self-sufficient food system targets.
+These savings in agricultural land could also then feed an additional 767 million people outside the EU.
 Abdulla, Martin, Gooch, and Jovel (2013), examining food waste in Canada, concluded that three adults waste enough in a month to feed a fourth adult.
 Gooch et al. (2019) concluded conservatively that avoidable food waste would feed all of Canada for 5 months.
+Messner et al. (2020) summarize data that leads to a conclusion that the drive to increase production is more about generating more waste (and human overconsumption) than feeding people since we already produce 20% more than is required to meet the nutritional requirements of the global population.
 This section takes as a viable premise that significant state interventions to prevent food waste are warranted by the need to increase food availability, decrease pressures to increase yields, and reduce pollution and resource consumption.

 Food waste is a broad term requiring some disaggregation.
 Direct food waste is only one dimension of the resource waste that characterizes the Canadian food system.
 Essentially, food waste includes any edible food that is not consumed by humans, and human inedible foods that are not used as animal feed or in industrial processes and composting.
 Such waste also squanders the resources used to produce, process, transport, store and prepare the food.
 For example, “one calorie of food saved can result in a sevenfold reduction in the energy use across its lifecycle” (Gooch, Felfel, & Marenick, 2010, p.
 91).
 There are also inefficiencies in the food system, augmenting the waste of the resources on which food production and distribution depends.
 As discussed in other change areas under Goal 5, land is used inefficiently, energy input / output ratios regarding food production vs consumption are poor, animal feeding regimes compete with human edible foods, cooling and heating systems are energy inefficient, and food is consumed in excess of biological requirements (luxus consumption), leading to health problems that individuals and the state pay for in lost productivity and health care expenditures (Goals 1 and 4).